mattludma/hotkeyboard/README.md

 - Spanish

-Hotkeyboard is currently optimized for **Czech and Slovak** language (apart from English of course), but **feel free to participe** by creating versions optimised for different language combinations!
+Hotkeyboard is currently optimized for **Czech and Slovak** language (apart from English of course), but **feel free to create new versions** optimised for different language combinations!

 - You can check for more info on [github](https://github.com/mattludma/hotkeyboard).
 - Scancodes for keyboard keys can be found [here](http://www.seasip.info/Misc/1227T.html).